kotarella1110/ansible-role-nginx/README.md

 If you are configuring Nginx as a load balancer, you can define one or more upstream sets using this variable.
 In addition to defining at least one upstream, you would need to configure one of your server blocks to proxy requests through the defined upstream (e.g. `proxy_pass http://myapp1;`).
 See the commented example in `defaults/main.yml` for more information.

     nginx_user: "nginx"

+You can specify the configuration file you want to use as a template.
+The default setting is a `"nginx.conf.j2"`.

+    nginx_conf_file_src: "{{ playbook_dir }}/nginx.conf.j2"

 The user under which Nginx will run.
 Defaults to `nginx` for RedHat, and `www-data` for Debian.